dimidagd/dimidagd.github.io/content/publication/conference-paper/index.md

 ---
-title: 'GNSS Independent Position Fixing using Multiple Navigational Features
-Registration'
+title: 'Analysing Cyber-resiliency of a Marine Navigation System using Behavioural Relations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Morten C. Nissov
   - admin
+  - Roberto Galeazzi
   - Mogens Blanke
-  - Roberto Galeazzi

 # Author notes (optional)
 # author_notes: